Product Selector

 • Attach labels to designate each outlier group

-To create an outlier detection job, sign in to Fusion and click Collections > Jobs.
+To create an Outlier Detection job, sign in to Fusion and click Collections > Jobs.
 Then click Add+ and in the Clustering and Outlier Analysis Jobs section, select Outlier Detection.
 You can enter basic and advanced parameters to configure the job.
 If the field has a default value, it is populated when you click to add the job.

 Basic parameters